 AI: There are now websites that will actually generate semi-unique material that somewhat resembles original material.
 Since the technology is available to create this content, technology is also available to detect this content.
 Make no mistake, this is plagiarism.
-If you submit work that is not your own, original material, it will be considered plagiarism and receive a grade of zero.
-The incident will also be detailed to the Dean of Students for disciplinary actions.
-For the purposes of this course the use of programs like Grammarly are considered AI and therefor forbidden.
+For the purposes of this course programs to improve your writing (such as Grammarly) are considered AI, and are therefor not permitted.

-The consequence of cheating in my classes is this: the offender(s) will be receive zero credit for the entire assignment or exam and potentially dropped from the class with an F and a report submitted to the Dean of Student Affairs.
+The consequence of cheating in my classes is this: the offender(s) will be receive zero credit for the entire assignment or exam potentially dropped from the class with an F and a report submitted to the Dean of Student Affairs.